mnrzrad/mnrzrad.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Mina Norouzirad is a dedicated researcher and educator in the field of statistics, currently serving as a Junior Researcher at the Center for Mathematics and Applications (NovaMath) in Caparica, Portugal, since April 2024.
-Previously, she completed a post-doctoral research position at the same institution from March 2021 to March 2024.
+Ricardo Pinto Moura is a Portuguese mathematician and statistician (PhD, FCT-NOVA, 2016).
+A Fulbright alumnus, he is an integrated researcher at the Naval Research Center (CINAV) and NOVA Math, and a visiting assistant professor at ISEG.
+His work spans statistical disclosure control, geospatial data analysis and decision-support systems, with papers in Journal of the American Statistical Association and Scientific Data.
+He has supervised 14 master’s theses and is currently co-supervising a PhD, while maintaining active roles in national R&D projects and the curation of several maritime data sets.
-<script type="text/javascript" id="clustrmaps" src="//clustrmaps.com/map_v2.js?d=Qm1i4VQUaZG_U0fbYkxC0bb2zyMAT3L0hG8paJjf41Q&cl=ffffff&w=a"></script>
+<script type="text/javascript" id="clstr_globe" src="//clustrmaps.com/globe.js?d=6WlzYuc_4rGqHIWPzfaLSGzXFIxi4QXe2ZGGYR-ORs4"></script>